-To demonstrate the interaction between ACT and QuO, we ran an experiment involving both static and dynamic weaving of qoskets into this application.
-The experiment represents run-time upgrading of a surveillance system (implemented using the image retrieval application) to add a new feature that controls the frame rate.
-Figure 11 shows an image from a camera in an instructional laboratory.
+To demonstrate the interaction between ACT and QuO, we ran an experiment that involves both static and dynamic weaving of qoskets into this application.
+The experiment is intended to represent run-time upgrading of a surveillance system (implemented using the image retrieval application) to add a new feature that controls the frame rate.
+Figure 12 shows a sample image from a camera in an instructional laboratory.